GregKaighin/bedfordshire-bicycle-club/README.md

     - [Acknowledgements](#acknowledgements)
 8. [Contact](#contact)

-The target audience is people who are members of the bicycle club, or who may be considering joining.
+The website has been designed to provide users with information about Bedfordshire Bicycle Club.

-This website has been designed to provide users with information about Bedfordshire Bicycle Club.
-It is targeted at casual cyclists in Bedfordshire, who may have an interest in joining a social cycling club.
+It is targeted at club members and casual cyclists in Bedfordshire who may have an interest in joining a social cycling club.

-The primary goal of the website is to attract people to join the club by presenting information about the club, including meeting times, social events and routes, and to promote public awareness of cycle lanes and bike shops in the county.
+The primary goal of the website is to provide club members with information including meeting times, social events and routes.

-The website features a contact form so that visitors can contact the site with any potential query.
+Secondary goals are to attract new members to join the club and to promote public awareness of cycle lanes and bike shops in the county.

 ## User-Experience (UX):